psychemedia/storytelling-notes/hudden_dudden.md

 A variant of the tale appeared in 1845 by way of the pen of Hans Christian Anderson.

-*It is also worth noting that the "bag trick" by which Donald managed to escape the bag in which he was expected to meet his demise by exchanging a fanciful promise of reward for a tangible benefit also appears at the end of Grimm's `The Turnip`, which I shall discuss in a separate storynote.*
+*Anerson's version includes an additional subtale in which the O'Neary-like protagonist witnesses a domestic scene that does not appear in the other tellings above, and from it gains a benefit.
+I am sure I've seen that part usd in other tales, but canlt rmember offhand where...
+It is also worth noting that the "bag trick" by which Donald managed to escape the bag in which he was expected to meet his demise by exchanging a fanciful promise of reward for a tangible benefit also appears at the end of Grimm's `The Turnip`, which I shall discuss in a separate storynote.*

 ```{admonition} Hans Christian Anderson, *Great Claus and Little Claus*, 1845
 :class: dropdown